Selected Podcast

 Host: Yeah, that completely makes sense.
 So, you know, one of the things that is new, is this partnership with the University of California, San Francisco that Sierra Vista has made.
 So, maybe you can speak to this a little bit.

 Dr. Kissel: Yeah.
-Well, this has been something that administration at Sierra Vista and myself have been working on quite diligently for the past two years.
+Well, this has been something that administration and myself have been working on quite diligently for the past two years.
 It's no small feat to bring these two institutions together.
 In other words, the department of Neurological Surgery at UCSF is one of the top three programs in the entire country.
-And I felt it was important to connect with them so that when we have situations, cases, people that have problems that are above our level of being able to care for them at Sierra Vista, we would have access to their facility, their physicians, their technology.
+And I felt it was important to connect with them so that when we have situations, cases, people that have problems that are above our level of being able to care for them.
+We would have access to their facility, their physicians, their technology.
 And so, the initiation of this process occurred a few years ago when I spoke directly with the Chairman, Dr. Berger, and he, and I agreed that this would be a fruitful relationship for the patients of this community.
 And subsequently both Tenet and the UC University of California System have come to agreements and the affiliation is now in completion, and we have ability to transfer patients without resistance into their institution.

 Host: Yeah, that completely makes sense.
 And, you know, in thinking about it, it seems like any neurosurgical program is measured by the experience and the different types of cases that it's exposed to and it works on, and you mentioned earlier why San Louis Obispo is unique and why it is well-known for brain and spine surgery.
 And it really seems like this partnership with UCSF just broadens that exposure to the different types of cases.
 And now together, you can collaborate on working in getting patients better, faster, and also moving patients back and forth between UCSF and San Louis Obispo.
 Is that correct?

 Dr. Kissel: That's actually perfect.
 That's exactly what this is designed to do.
 It also allows the UCSF faculty to interact directly with our faculty.
-So, if we're in the operating room, let's say, in the middle of a difficult brain tumor, and we have a situation we need to a little input, we'll call it help, with I can directly link our microscope in the operating room at Sierra Vista to the professor's computer.
+So, if we're in the operating room, let's say, in the middle of a difficult brain tumor, and we have a situation we need to a little input, we'll call it help, with I can directly link our microscope in the operating room to the professor's computer.

 So, he can look at it and say, you know, Phil, you might want to do this.
 You might want to do that.
 So, it's like having a professor over your shoulder on these difficult cases and we can therefore, you know, take care of problems that, you know, maybe we couldn't in the not too recent past.